Mi-V-Ecosystem/PolarFire-Eval-Kit/README.md

 # PolarFire Evaluation Kit RISC-V Designs
 Sample Mi-V Libero project(s) for the PolarFire (MPF300T) Evaluation Kit.

-This repository contains Libero project(s) containing an FPGA design including a RISC-V RV32IM soft processor.
+This repository contains Libero project(s) containing an FPGA design including a RISC-V soft processor.
-Programming bitstream (s) are also included so that you do not need to run through the full FPGA design flow in order to start developping software for RISC-V.
+The Programming bitstream(s) are also included so that you do not need to run through the full FPGA design flow in order to start developping software for RISC-V.

 ### Target Hardware